-Section A: Core (40 marks) Section B: Polymers (60 marks) 40% of the written examination will cover questior about all materials categories, energy, sustainability, designers, the impact of new technologies, communicating design ideas and constraints on designing.
-10 of the 40 marks will be applied mathematical ns 60% of the written examination will focus on the material category of polymers and test knowledge on types of polymers, properties, sustainability and industrial manufacturing processes.
-5 of the 60 marks will be applied mathematical calculation questions. calculation guestions.
+Section B: Polymers (60 marks) s 60% of the written examination will focus on the material category of polymers and test knowledge on types of polymers, properties, sustainability and industrial manufacturing processes.
+5 of the 60 marks will be applied mathematical calculation questions.